Zion Episcopal Church

 Celebrant The peace of the Lord be always with you.

-People And also with you.
+People And with thy spirit.

-The Blessing of Birthdays and Anniversaries
+Blessing of those celebrating Birthdays and Anniversaries

 Offertory Sentence

-Ascribe to the Lord the honor due His name.
-Bring offerings and come into his courts.
+Ascribe to the Lord the honor due his Name.
+Bring offerings and come into His courts.

-Offering You may continue to bring your gift to the altar through the online payment application VANCO.
+Offering You may continue to bring your gift to the altar through the online payment

-The Liturgy of the Holy Communion
+The Holy Communion

-Eucharistic Prayer B
+Eucharistic Prayer II

-People And also with you.
+People And with thy spirit.

 Celebrant Lift up your hearts.

-People We lift them to the Lord.
+People We lift them up unto the Lord.

-Celebrant Let us give thanks to the Lord our God.
+Celebrant Let us give thanks unto our Lord God.

-People It is right to give him thanks and praise.
+People It is meet and right so to do.

-Sanctus – S-130
+Sanctus

-Holy, Holy, Holy Lord, God of power and might,
+Holy, Holy, Holy Lord, God of Hosts:

-heaven and earth are full, full of your glory.
+Heaven and earth are full of thy glory.

 Hosanna in the highest.